libin/kue/README.md

     rails db:migrate

 ### Use Kue
-Set a key and it's value
+Set a key and it's value.

 ```ruby
 KueStore[:any_key_name_you_can_think_of] = "Any object you can dream up"
 ```

-Get a value by key
+Get a value by key.

 ```ruby
 KueStore[:any_setting_name_you_can_think_of]